elna4os/mlflow_artifacts_proxy/README.md

-# A proxy for logging MLFlow artifacts to the remote tracking server
+# A tiny Flask-based server for logging artifacts from remote clients

 Install dependencies:
 ```